Part V

 The ECC Lens: Ecstasy, Community, Catharsis

-Ecstasy: the opening and charge of altered or amplified states—euphoria, awe, terror, grief, or raw aliveness.
+Ecstasy: the opening and activation of altered or amplified states—euphoria, awe, terror, grief, or raw aliveness.

 It requires pacing, titration, and an embodied anchor so energy never outruns capacity.